BHCSSD/10.3-emoji-for-loop-practice/README.md

 ## Experiments (not marked)
 - Try making the font size change with every loop
 - play with `frameRate()`
-- make the background colour allways change
+- make the background colour always change
 - if you are brave try making a line that rotates
+   - if you are really brave have a line of emojis follow your mouse.